antonbriganti/maxwell-log/md/entry/mission-03/03-interlude-1.md

 Is his anger justified?
 He’s been betrayed by every person and/or system around him.
 Hell, if he really did wipe his memory, you could see it as him betraying himself.
 He has been left in the dark completely, and only now are people trying to illuminate him.

 In the midst of his rage and rants about lack of trust, Captain brought back up the idea of sharing the information we learned from 01 Captain’s recording, but through unofficial channels instead.
 I think I’d be a hypocrite if I condemned the idea.
 I have always thought his biggest flaw was his deference to the systems that have acted against him, even though he was unaware of that.
 Now he is rebelling against them in his own way.
 I think it’s shortsighted to rebel by empowering it, but the man is trying at least.
-For the time being, Ryker has seemingly convinced him not to leak anything until we investigate what happened ourselves, but we’ll see if Captain gives into his impulses first.
+For the time being, Ryker has seemingly convinced him not to leak anything until we investigate what happened ourselves, but we’ll see if Victor gives into his impulses first.

 Captain also joyously informed us that he was able to sit in a mech without needing to de-associate, and has declared Mercury dead.
 I think the suddenness of the loss of Mercury has put me into a shock so badly that I’m unable to properly mourn them right now.
 I suppose it means I didn’t hear Mercury in the swamp after all.
 That I couldn’t show them a world outside of being a weapon will haunt me more than any paracausal entity we could ever meet.